Process and methods

 not provide enough data to develop recommendations (for example, some reviews do not provide sufficient detail on specific interventions making it necessary to refer to the primary studies).

 Conversely, some high-quality systematic reviews may provide enhanced data not available in the primary studies.
 For example, authors of the review may have contacted the authors of the primary studies or other related bodies in order to include additional relevant data in their review, or may have undertaken additional analyses (such as individual patient data analyses).
-In addition, if high-quality reviews are in progress (protocol published) at the time of development of the guideline, the developer may choose to contact the authors for permission to access pre‑publication data for inclusion in the guideline (see section 5.5).
+In addition, if high-quality reviews are in progress (protocol published) at the time of development of the guideline, the developer may choose to contact the authors for permission to access pre‑publication data for inclusion in the guideline (see the section on calls for evidence from stakeholders in the chapter on identifying the evidence: literature searching and evidence submission).

 Systematic reviews can also be useful when developing the scope and when defining review questions, outcomes and outcome measures for the guideline evidence reviews.
 The discussion section of a systematic review can also help to identify some of the limitations or difficulties associated with a topic, for example, through a critical appraisal of the limitations of the evidence base.
 The information specialists may also wish to consider the search strategies of high-quality systematic reviews.
 These can provide useful search approaches for capturing different key concepts.
 They can also provide potentially useful search terms and combinations of terms, which have been carefully tailored for a range of databases.